Flowers Under Foreign Skies

 I walked over to the surface access airlock.
 I sent a voice message over the PA to inform everyone that I’d be out on the surface to investigate something.
 I got no response, but that was fine with me.
 I stepped into the airlock, checked my O2 levels, and then headed out.
 This airlock didn’t bother to recover the CO2; as a result, when the hatch blew open, I felt a tremendous shove from behind as the air sent me stumbling out into the vacuum.
 I steadied myself, feeling cramps for a split second until my uniform reacted and supplied pressure.

 I set out across the desert, taking my time.
 The uniforms were Kevlar, but a stray shard of ice could go right through.
 Shattered permafrost was like steel knives.
 Besides, there was no reason to rush.
 I had plenty of air and was in no hurry to get back.
 Besides, it was pretty out here.
 These vast alien deserts, the strange sky and distant sun.
-These things made every other hardship worthwhile, because I was one of only about twenty people ever to see these skies with his own eyes.
+These things made every other hardship worthwhile, because I was one of only about twenty people ever to see these skies with their own eyes.

 You could feel the cold out here.
 The uniforms were very thin.
 After a few hours, you could go hypothermic without assistance.
 I began to wish I’d brought a hot bottle with me.
 It was further than I’d guessed.
 I thought about turning back, but at this point I’d just feel silly.
 Besides, I was nearly there.
 I crossed the last stretch in a minute or two, and turned back to look at my progress.

 The entire colony was small from here.
-The central lander, now the mess hall and ops centers; the ice brick rooms that were the private rooms; the foundry, half finished; the hallways leading out to the greenhouse and solar arrays.
-Of in the distance, the dull glint of the science station.
+The central lander, now the mess hall and ops centers; the ice brick and mylar cubes of the private rooms; the foundry, half finished; the hallways leading out to the greenhouse and solar arrays.
+Off in the distance, the dull glint of the science station.
 The glacier in the background, hundreds of miles across, dwarfed the entire assembly.
 I’d never been out this far without the jeep.
 I took a minute to survey the compound in satisfaction.
 I didn’t take more than a minute, though, because it was freezing out here and I still had a long walk back.
 I then turned to peer at what I’d just hiked all the way out here to find.
 I expected a lost piece of foil or heat shielding, or maybe a chunk of deorbited satellite.
 Maybe I was expecting nothing at all; a trick of the light and a sheepish walk home.
 As for what I found instead…

 I crouched down to stare at it.
 The little green threads stabbed at the sky, four or five of them, each ending in little blue flowers like bells.
 The plant sat, irresolutely real.
 It should’ve been twisted, dead, frozen.
 It wasn’t.
 In fact, it seemed to be in excellent health.
 I sat back on the sand, feeling the cold sinking into my legs from the red sand.
 I stared at the plant.

 It wasn’t even a particularly nice plant.
-The thick, waxy blossoms had their charm, sure, but the stems were thin and rather scrubby, and the whole effect was rather mismatched and unattractive.
+The thick, waxy blossoms had their charm, sure, but the stems were thin and scrubby, and the whole effect was rather mismatched and unattractive.
 The obvious question, of course, was how the hell it came to be here.
 We didn’t grow any flowers like this in our window box.
 Even if we had, there’s no way it could have ended up this far out.
-And even if it did, the widely varying temperatures, the lack of liquid water and the lack of air would kill it in minutes.
+And even if it did, the temperatures, lack of liquid water and the lack of air would kill it in minutes.
 Nothing could survive out here.
 The desert was sterile.

 I inspected it with new caution.
 I wondered if I should break off a leaf and take it back for analysis.
 No. There was no telling how it’d react.
 I wasn’t even remotely qualified to make a decision.
 I needed to go back and get the others.
 I wished I had a camera.
 I heard a dull alarm deep in my suit as my body temperature dropped another degree into dangerous territory.
 The noise snapped me out of my reverie, and the cold hit me like a bucket of ice water.
 I was going to freeze to death out here if I didn’t start moving, now.

 I stood up and began to lope away, travelling as quickly as possible.
 I hoped I could find the flower again if necessary.
 I moved fast, returning in half the time it took me to arrive.
 Still, I was shivering uncontrollably by the time I reached the airlock.
 I stumbled into the greenhouse, which was nice and hot, and flopped down on the floor, breathing hard, and waiting for my body temperature to rise.
-After five minutes or so, when my shivering was starting to subside, my oxygen alarm starting dinging, and I climbed to my feet, grabbed my basket, and started through the airlock and down the long hallway to the mess hall.
-When I got there, I found that everyone was there.
-They were all gathered around the screen in the middle of the table, staring, ashen-faced.
-Tom glanced at me, but nobody made any move to explain what was going on.
+After five minutes or so, when my shivering was starting to subside, my oxygen alarm starting dinging, and I climbed to my feet, grabbed my basket, and started through the airlock and into the long hallway to the mess hall.

 I watched the Eiffel Tower burn.
 Johannesburg, LA, Moscow.
 The voice on the television said there had been some kind of accident, and the old Russian doomsday machinery had come to life.
 The voice was choked, afraid, stumbling.
 We watched.
-I stood.
+I watched.
 I could do no other.
 At some point, it occurred to me that all of this news was at least twenty minutes old, at which point I had to go and be sick.
 By the time I got back, the reporters were silent, and the camera views had stopped switching.
 All that was left was a constant shot of a city, I don’t know which one.
 The cloud still hung heavy overhead, and the fires raged.
 We watched for nearly an hour as the cloud dissipated and the fires ran out of things to burn.
 Flashes of light out in the distance attested that even now the suns had not stopped rising.

 Eventually, Tom seemed to pull himself together.
 He stood up, clapped his hands for attention, and then spoke.